 Expenses are paid for the care of a qualifying individual if the primary function is to assure the individual's well-being and protection.
 In general, amounts paid for services outside your household qualify for the credit if the care is provided for (i) a qualifying individual who is your qualifying child under age 13 or (ii) a qualifying individual who regularly spends at least 8 hours each day in your household.

-The expenses qualifying for the credit must be reduced by the amount of any dependent care benefits provided by your employer that you exclude from gross income.
-The total expenses qualifying for the credit are capped at $3,000 (for one qualifying individual) or at $6,000 (for two or more qualifying individuals).
+The total expenses that may be used to calculate the credit are capped at $3,000 (for one qualifying individual) or at $6,000 (for two or more qualifying individuals).
 The dollar limits may differ depending on the tax year in question.
+The expenses qualifying for the computation of the credit must be reduced by the amount of any dependent care benefits provided by your employer that you exclude from gross income.
+In general, you can exclude up to $5,000 for dependent care benefits received from your employer.
 Also, generally, the expenses claimed may not exceed the lesser of your earned income or your spouse’s earned income.
 A special rule applies if your spouse is a full-time student or incapable of self-care.
 For additional information, refer to Publication 503, Child and Dependent Care Expenses.

 For purposes of the child and dependent care credit, a qualifying individual is:

 - Your dependent qualifying child who is under age 13 when the care is provided,